kks32/phd-thesis-template/README.md

 *   Pre-defined and custom margin size

-*   Abstract separate with title and name is generated as per the requirements of the Student Registry for submitting the PhD dissertation.
+*   Abstract separate with title and name is generated as per the requirements of the Student Registry for submission of the PhD dissertation.

 ### Building your thesis